Glen Cove CDA Programs

 Residential Rehabilitation Program

-The City of Glen Cove is pleased to offer Community Development Block Grant funds for income eligible senior citizens age 60+ and/or handicapped persons to make home repairs, energy conservation, remediate code violations and handicap accommodations.
-Funding is available to owners who have lived in their home to be improved for a minimum of one (1) year who meet HUD income guidelines and are current in the payment of property and school taxes.
-Since reinstating the program in 2014, the CDA has assisted four resident homeowners in making repairs to their home.
-The CDA is accepting applications for the 2016-17 program year; click on the link to submit a pre-screening application.
+The City of Glen Cove is pleased to offer Community Development Block Grant funds for income eligible senior citizens age 60+ and/or handicapped persons to make home repairs consisting of energy conservation, remediate code violations and handicap accommodations.
+Funding is available to Glen Cove resident homeowners who have lived in their home to be improved for a minimum of one (1) year, who meet HUD income guidelines, and are current in the payment of property and school taxes.
+Since reinstating the program in 2014, the CDA has assisted 11 resident homeowners in making repairs to their home.
+The CDA is accepting applications for the 2021 program year; click on the link to submit a pre-screening application.

 Section 8 Housing Choice Voucher Program